SManAT/Tigerjython/README.md

 ## Usage
 ### How to include the Library

-Change the Python Path, in order to fins your Library
+Change the Python Path, in order to find your Library
 ```
 import os
 rootPath = os.path.abspath(os.path.join(os.path.dirname(__file__)))